Senate Judiciary GOP argues claims of Trump pressure on DOJ after presidential election are overblown

 Just eight Senate Republicans voted to do so, and Grassley was not one of them.

-Fox News' Kelly Laco contributed to this report.
+Fox News' Kelly Laco and Jason Donner contributed to this report.